This post may contain affiliate links.

-After Halloween we still have a houseful of candy.
+After Halloween, we still have a houseful of candy.
 Typically it is from the kids trick or treating stash, but this year it was cold and a school night.
 We barely had any trick or treaters Halloween night.
-I may have gone overboard on the candy buying and had a HUGE bowl of tootsie rolls just sitting by my front door starring at me.
+I may have gone overboard with the candy buying and had a HUGE bowl of tootsie rolls just sitting by my front door starring at me.
 So I hit my cook book shelf.
-Yes, I know I could have hit pinterest and found something quickly, but there is something about old church cookbooks that can’t be beat!
+Yes, I know I could have hit Pinterest and found something quickly, but there is something about old church cookbooks that can’t be beaten!
 I came across this recipe for Tootsie Roll Fudge.
 I will admit I was skeptical making it up until I cut it into bites.
-It is very thick, and called for a bit more sugar than I wanted to use.
+It is very thick and called for a bit more sugar than I wanted to use.
 But it is FUDGE, it isn’t really supposed to be healthy. ~giggle~

 Looking for another easy fudge recipe?
 Check out this Strawberry Fudge.

 - 2 tablespoons butter